How to Get Prescription Medication in New Zealand

 If you have a minor illness or injury, it may be easier to see a pharmacist.
 They offer free consultations in New Zealand and tend to be more readily available.
 Pharmacists are all qualified and are registered under the same laws as doctors.
 They will either be able to give you advice, recommend some over-the-counter medication, or will refer you to a doctor.

-For more serious illnesses or you are certain that you need a written prescription for medication, then you will need to see a doctor or General Practitioner (GP).
+For more serious illnesses or if you are certain that you need a written prescription for medication, then you will need to see a doctor or General Practitioner (GP).
 They can be found in medical centres and hospitals in New Zealand.
-You will have a consultation with the doctor to see if you need a prescription, then they will give you a prescription on a piece of paper to use at the pharmacy.
+You will have a consultation with the doctor to see if you need a prescription, and then they will either give you a prescription on a piece of paper to use at the pharmacy or will send the prescription to the nearest pharmacy electronically.

 How Much Does a Prescription Cost in New Zealand?